appleyuchi/Decision_Tree_Prune/README.md

 -------------------C5.0-EBP-Operation method(end)-------------------

-You may also interested in the inventer、history of Pruning Algorithms,and you may want to compare the unpruned effects and pruned effects.I have collected them together[3].
+You may also interested in the inventer、history of Pruning Algorithms,

+and you may want to compare the unpruned effects and pruned effects.

+I have collected them together[3].